 In his article in MK Business News for December Chairman Theo tells us how local decision-making is being ridden over roughshod.
 To read more please click on p08 december 2017 and open the PDF file.

-Oh no!
-Theo has stirred up a hornets’ nest again.
-To read his latest piece in MK Business news, please click on p10 may 2016, then click to open the PDF file.
+Chairman Theo charts the disaster that is MK public transport.
+To read his November piece in MK Business News, please click on p15 november 2017 then open the PDF file.

 In his September article in MK Business News, Theo applauds the Councils Lesser Listings initiative, which could prove a useful means to protecting against overdevelopment, if we make our views know; to read his piece please click on p13 september 2017 and then click to open the PDF file.

 In his piece in MK Business News in August, our Chairman challenges the supposed benefits of the Cambridge-Milton Keynes – Oxford Corridor; he worries we will become a commuter dumping ground.
 If you would like to read what Theo has to say please click on p07 august 2017, then click on the PDF file to open the article.

 In his July article in MK BUsiness news, Chairman Theo makes the case that the city’s founding principles have been sacrificed to short-term decisions to the extent that further expansion is neither practical nor desirable.
 You can read his piece: Enough is enough, by clicking on p11 july 2017, then clicking to open the PDF.

 Theo Chalmers muses on the changing world of retail therapy and its impact on Milton Keynes in his June article in Mk Business news.
 To read his article in full please click on this link, then open the PDF file: p12 june 2017.